steplead/coloringpage/README.md

 - 💾 Database integration for saving and sharing creations
 - 🌐 Internationalization (i18n) with support for multiple languages
 - 🔄 Automatic language detection based on browser settings
-- 📰 Auto-generated Blog with educational coloring content
+- 📰 Auto-generated Blog with SEO-optimized educational coloring content

 ## How to Use